 We ended up in California where an old mouse given a blood transfusion from a young mouse.
 Human studies are underway – that is giving blood of young people, not young mice!
 Anyway, watch this space.
 If it works it does beg the question as to what’s in young blood that isn’t in old.

 However, all of this pales into insignificance compared to the results of something much simpler, and already proven to arrest further brain degeneration and memory loss in those with pre-dementia.
-That is giving relatively high dose B6, B12 and folate to those with raised blood homocysteine (above 10mcmol/l) and ensuring sufficient omega-3 fats.
+That is giving relatively high dose B6, B12 and folate to those with raised blood Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… (above 10mcmol/l) and ensuring sufficient omega-3 fats.
 To read more about this ground-breaking research that is, remarkably, being ignored, no doubt because nutrients are not patentable, and hence not profitable visit http://www.foodforthebrain.org/alzheimers-prevention.aspx.